 The same goes for races.
-If you build a good race and can find enough racers that want to race your race, you race will be successful.
+If you build a good race and can find enough racers that want to race your race, your race will be successful.

-You definitely need to sell by convincing people of your value.
+You need to sell by convincing people of your value.

 But you also need to sell people with your writing too.

-I had no idea how much writing I would need to do in order to convince people.
+I had no idea how much writing I would need to do to convince people.

 If you can improve your writing – even a little – it will have a dramatic impact on how well you can convince others with your written word.